HZ-HBO-ICT/it-conference/README.md

 ### Prerequisites

 This application uses PHP (Composer), NodeJS, and Docker.\
-For consistent performance and speed, store the files within native Linux or on the WSL filesystem, and use a Linux shell such as bash.
-[See the Microsoft documentation.](https://learn.microsoft.com/en-us/windows/wsl/filesystems)
+The development environment must be in Linux for optimal performance and compatibility with Laravel Sail; either use native Linux or use [WSL](https://learn.microsoft.com/en-us/windows/wsl/filesystems).\
+For instructions on how to properly install the project within WSL, refer to the [wiki](https://github.com/HZ-HBO-ICT/it-conference/wiki).

 ### Installing